JetBrains/kotlin-web-site/pages/docs/tutorials/native/basic-kotlin-native-app.md

 Once downloaded, we can uncompress it in any folder, e.g. ~/kotlin-native.
 For convenience it's useful to add the `bin` folder to the system path so that we can invoke the compiler from any location.
 If we uncompressed to ~/kotlin-native, this would be ~/kotlin-native/bin)

 While the output by the compiler does not have any dependencies, the compiler itself does require Java 8, which should be on the system.
+You also have to ensure that a current MacOS SDK is available by installing the latest XCode from App Store.

 ## Creating Hello Kotlin